Skip to main content

 Over time, the filters accumulate dust and particles, which can clog the system and reduce airflow.
 This not only diminishes the purifier's effectiveness but can also strain the motor, potentially shortening the device's lifespan.
 To prevent this, adhere strictly to the manufacturer's recommendations for filter replacement or cleaning.
 Standard HEPA filters, in particular, may need to be replaced every six to twelve months, depending on usage and environmental factors.

-We recommend replacing out BioGS HEPA filers every 18 months and if you're using a Rabbit Air Activated Carbon filter, replace it every 3 years.
+We recommend replacing our BioGS HEPA filters every 18 months and if you're using a Rabbit Air Activated Carbon filter, replace it every 3 years.

 Effectively Remove Dust With Air Purifiers